 Co-founder, CTO and Chairman of the Board, Acquia2007 - currentIn 2007 I co-founded Acquia.
 Acquia helps enterprises build digital experiences using Drupal.
 We raised over $180 million dollar and are one of the fastest growing startups in the United States.
 In 2019, Vista bought a majority stake in Acquia.
 Today, Acquia has over $200 million in annual revenue and over 1,000 employees across 15 offices in the world.

-Co-founder and CEO of Mollom (acquired by Acquia)2008 - 2012Mollom is an intelligent content moderation platform for the web.
+Co-founder and CEO of Mollom (acquired by Acquia in 2012)2008 - 2012Mollom is an intelligent content moderation platform for the web.
 Mollom uses machine learning to evaluate the quality of user generated content to help organizations identify spam, profanity or generally unwanted material.
 Mollom has blocked over 15 billion spam comments across 60,000 websites.
 We bootstrapped Mollom without external capital and sold Mollom to Acquia after 4.5 years.

 Founder and Project Lead of Drupal2000 - currentIn 2000 I founded Drupal.
 Drupal is a free tool for building customized websites quickly and easily.
 A huge international community has grown up around Drupal, with over 30,000 active contributors.
 Drupal powers 2% of all the website on the internet, and is used by organizations like Sony Music, Verizon, World Economic Forum, Al Jazeera, Time, White House, NBC, eBay, Harvard, MIT, and more.